 The Road to the Aroostook War

 Madawaska then organized a government under John Baker’s leadership and elected Pierre Lizotte, a Brayon, to represent them.
-Lizotte wisely rejected the honor because New Brunswick officials arrested those who voted.
-They were then tried and convicted.
+Lizotte wisely rejected the honor because New Brunswick officials arrested, tried and convicted people who voted.

 The Maine Legislature subsequently retaliated by recognizing the Town of Madawaska.
 The ‘town’ measured three times the size of Rhode Island.

 The next month, Maine Gov. John Fairfield sent a posse to arrest the New Brunswick timbermen.
 The British arrested the posse’s leader.
-New Brunswick officials arrested Maine’s land agent and held him in New Brunswick, and the Americans incarcerated New Brunswick’s land agent in Bangor for a while.
+New Brunswick officials arrested Maine’s land agent and held him in New Brunswick.
+Then the the Americans incarcerated New Brunswick’s land agent in Bangor for a while.
 British troops began to gather on the Saint John River.